 Through a generous gift to the Biology Department from Don Beck ’52 and the Pfitzer Foundation, we have funds to support student independent research in botany (including ecological, evolutionary, systematic, molecular, and genetic approaches to botanical questions).
-Current Middlebury College students enrolled in BIOL 500, BIOL 700, BIOL 701, ENVS 500, ENVS 700, or MBBC 700 are eligible to apply for these funds, provided that the research project has a primary botanical focus.
+Current Middlebury College students enrolled in BIOL 500, BIOL 700, BIOL 701, ENVS 500, ENVS 700, MBBC 700 or 701 are eligible to apply for these funds, provided that the research project has a primary botanical focus.

 The Beck Funds will support the same costs as Biology Department funds; details are provided on the Biology Department website.
 A maximum of $500 will be awarded annually to each applicant.